MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-overview.md

 ## High level overview of upgrading agents and running two environments

 The following upgrade path supports customers in an Operations Manager scenario with parallel environments, sharing agents, so that the original System Center 2012 R2 Operations Manager or Operations Manager 2016 environment is left intact.
-Agents that have been upgraded to System Center 2016 Operations Manager or version 1801 depending on your upgrade path are fully capable of working with native System Center 2012 R2 Operations Manager or Operations Manager 2016 functionality.
+Agents that have been upgraded to System Center 2016 Operations Manager depending on your upgrade path are fully capable of working with native System Center 2012 R2 Operations Manager or Operations Manager 2016 functionality.

 Agents can be upgraded before the new Operations Manager management group is deployed and then configured to multi-home between the original management group and the new management group using your existing automation solution, or they can be upgraded after by discovering and performing a push-install from the new Operations Manager management group.
 For more information, see [How to Upgrade Agents in a Parallel Deployment](deploy-upgrade-agents-parallel.md).